top of page

 Weighing up the pros and cons of raw feeding to achieve the best outcome in your pets - while keeping everyone safe

-We often hear of the ‘natural is best’ – the reason many chose ‘raw feeding’ is often based on this idea of back to nature and is one of the reasons for an extensively and fast-growing market in the pet food industry.
+We often hear of the ‘natural is best’ – the reason many chose ‘raw feeding’ is often based on this idea of back to nature and is one of the reasons for an extensive and fast-growing market in the pet food industry.

 Some dogs do great on a raw meat based diet, is has numerous claimed health benefits – however actually at present there is not a huge amount of evidence to fully support this.
 We also need to be careful of the possible dangers and wider implications of raw feeding.
 If you wish to embark on this you need to be fully informed - this article aims to investigate this more.